A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: The Nahm pole boundary condition

-The results we discuss here, as well as most of the necessary background, have previously been described in great detail in the context of the $\theta=\pi/2$ version of the Kapustin-Witten equations \cite{Mazzeo2013a, Mazzeo2017}.
-In these articles Mazzeo and Witten proved that the Nahm pole boundary conditions with knot singularities amend the Kapustin-Witten operator to an elliptic system.
-At the heart of the analysis lies the determination of formal rates of growth for homogeneous solutions of the linearization of the Kapustin-Witten equations.
+The results we discuss here, as well as most of the necessary background, have previously been described in great detail in the context of the $\theta=\pi/2$ version of the Kapustin--Witten equations~\cite{Mazzeo2014, Mazzeo2017}.
+In these articles, Mazzeo and Witten proved that the Nahm pole boundary conditions with knot singularities amend the Kapustin--Witten operator to an elliptic system.
+At the heart of the analysis lies the determination of formal rates of growth for homogeneous solutions of the linearization of the Kapustin--Witten equations.
 As is usually the case, ellipticity is accompanied by a regularity theorem, showing that these formal growth rates provide the building blocks for an asymptotic expansion of solutions of $\HW[v](A,B) = f$ near the boundaries of $[M;\Sigma_K]$.